Shimoniarora/Excel-Sales-Analytics/README.md

 **Product Strategies:** Customize product offerings for Sweden and Poland by aligning with local preferences.
 Introduce variations or features that resonate with the market and get competitor analysis insights to gain a competitive edge.

-**Agile Market Approach:** Stay updated on market trends in Sweden and Poland, adapting strategies based on evolving consumer behaviors.
-Utilize competitor analysis findings to proactively respond to shifts, ensuring a dynamic and responsive market approach.
+**Agile Market Approach:** Stay updated on market trends in Sweden and Poland and in other underperforming regions, adapting strategies based on evolving consumer behaviors.

 ![1](https://github.com/Shimoniarora/Excel-Sales-Analytics/assets/158834865/3712d77d-830d-4606-8170-f909bad2f91c)